SceneFormer: Indoor Scene Generation with Transformers: Results

-\paragraph{Scene Synthesis Comparison} Figure \ref{fig:scene_comparison} shows the bedroom scenes generated by our model compared to the scenes from DeepSynth \cite{wang2018deep} conditioned on the same room.
-It shows that we generate more complex scenes in terms of object categories and object relations.
-Previous works such as DeepSynth \cite{wang2018deep}, FastSynth \cite{ritchie2019fast} and PlanIT \cite{wang2019planit} perform image-based scene generation and therefore can only generate objects on the floor, or objects that are supported by a plane such as laptop.
-We are able to generate objects on the walls, such as air conditioner, wall lamp, and on the ceiling - chandelier and ceiling fan.
-Object relations are learnt correctly learnt - the television is placed opposite the bed or sofa, curtains are placed on the window at the correct height, bed stands are placed on either side of the bed, and so on.
+\paragraph{Scene Synthesis Comparison} Figure \ref{fig:scene_comparison} shows scenes generated by our model compared to the scenes from DeepSynth~\cite{wang2018deep}, PlanIT~\cite{wang2019planit} and FastSynth~\cite{ritchie2019fast}.
+Our approach generates more complex scenes in terms of object categories and object relations.
+Previous works perform image-based scene generation and therefore can only generate objects on the floor, or objects supported by a plane such as laptop.
+In contrast, we are able to generate objects on the walls (e.g., air conditioner, TV), and on the ceiling (e.g., chandelier).
+Object relations are also learned - the television is placed opposite the bed or sofa, curtains are placed on windows, bed stands are placed on either side of the bed, etc..

 \newlength{\tempdima} [1] {\rotatebox{90}{\makebox[\tempdima][c]{\textbf{#1}}}}